davidwkaiser/daily-tarot/README.md

 Upgrades to this include:
 -Add all 78 cards
--Allow for the possibility of inverted cards
+-Allow for the possibility of inverted cards [DONE!]
 -Add JPGs
 -Deploy
 -Add key words for the card